Winverse03/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3: a script that counts the number of directories in the PATH.
 4: This script that lists environment variables.
 5: This script lists all local variables and environment variables, and functions.
+6: a script that creates a new local variable.